rdodson41/dot-files_deprecated/README.md

 ## Installation

-First, navigate to the directory in which you would like to install **dot-files**:
+Navigate to the directory in which you would like to clone this repository:

     $ cd /usr/local/opt

-Next, clone this repository:
+Clone this repository:

     $ git clone https://github.com/rdodson41/dot-files.git

-Finally, navigate to the local repository, and use `make install` to install the configuration files to your home directory:
+Navigate to the local repository:

 	$ cd dot-files

+Use `make install` to install the configuration files to your home directory:

     $ make install

+Use `make update` to pull changes to the local repository and update the configuration files in your home directory:

+    $ make update

 ## Credits